Wavelet-Based Segmentation on the Sphere: Acknowledgements

 \section{Acknowledgements}

 This work is supported by the UK Engineering and Physical Sciences Research Council (EPSRC) by grant EP/M011852/1 and EP/M011089/1.
-We thank Professor Raymond H. F. Chan in CUHK for the very helpful discussion.
-We also thank Dr David Peres-Suarez for his help in providing the first set of solar data.
+We thank Professor Raymond H. F. Chan in City University, Hong Kong, for the very helpful discussion.
+We also thank Dr David Peres-Suarez for his help in providing the first set of solar data. {We would also like to thank the editors and anonymous reviewers for their valuable comments and suggestions to improve the quality of the paper.}